 Spring internships at Deer Hill give budding outdoor educators hands-on experience in the exciting world of expedition preparation and support.
 Specific responsibilities depend on the year and our schedule, but an internship is always a great way to learn the behind-the-scenes workings of an accredited experiential education organization.

 Basecamp support staff are essential to ensuring the success of our busiest part of the year.
-These individuals live onsite and support our field staff and administration as they deliver our 2-4 week summer programs.
+These individuals live onsite and support our field staff and administration as they deliver summer programs.
 Basecamp Support Staff get a hands-on introduction to the work that goes into running multi-element adventure and community service experiences.